-minds, cultivate the love of learning and righteous living; love each other; and emulate David Walker, the freedom fighter and friend who "distinguished himself in these modern days by acting wholly in defense of African rights and liberty".
+And she wants us to wake up, strengthen ourselves and defeat the designs of the Holocaust makers and oppressors.
+Especially does she want us, Black women and Black men, to raise up in what she calls "our love and union".
+This means striving and struggling together to end ignorance, to bring light to dimmed, self-deceived and narrowed minds, cultivate the love of learning and righteous living; love each other; and emulate David Walker, the freedom fighter and her friend who "distinguished himself in these modern days by acting wholly in defense of African rights and liberty".

 In his Easter Sermon, April 16, 1922, the Hon.
 Marcus Garvey, one of the greatest leaders of the 20th century, lectured on the spiritual and social meaning of "The Resurrection of the Negro".
 He saw Jesus' life as instruction in service and sacrifice and as a symbol of hope and inspiration for Black people to triumph over the social death designed for them, to "triumph over the slavishness of the past, intellectually, physically, morally and even religiously".
-He calls on us to rise "from the slumber of ages", rise "in thought to higher ideas, to a loftier purpose and a true conception of life".
+He wants us to rise "from the slumber of ages", rise "in thought to higher ideas, to a loftier purpose and a true conception of life".

-For him, resurrection of his people will come thru the creation of "a risen life, a life of knowing ourselves", knowing and loving each other and creating the social and cultural basis for our coming into "the fullness of ourselves".
+For him, resurrection of his people is thru the creation of "a risen life, a life of knowing ourselves", knowing and loving each other and creating the social and cultural basis for our coming into "the fullness of ourselves".
 This, he asserts, requires that we be self-determining and become a renewed and strengthened people who are "resurrected not from the will of others to see us rise, but from our own determination to rise irrespective of what the world thinks".

 Messenger Elijah Muhammad, founding father of the Nation of Islam, taught the concept of resurrection as a mental, spiritual and social goal for this world.
 He spoke and taught of our rising from "the grave of ignorance", the deep ditch of fear and self-doubt.
-"Resurrection of the dead", he taught,

-"means resurrection of people who are mentally dead to knowledge of self and truth".
+"Resurrection of the dead", he taught, "means resurrection of people who are mentally dead to knowledge of self and truth".
 And "the time is ripe that you rise up and accept your own".

 Min.
-Malcolm, moral teacher and noble witness to the world for our people, building on the Messenger's teaching, reaffirmed that resurrection is about rising up from the social and psychological grave in which we were buried in oppression.
+Malcolm, building on the Messenger's teaching, reaffirmed that resurrection is about rising up from the social and psychological grave in which we were buried in oppression.
 It is for him, as I read it, rising up from three kinds of deadness, i.e., a grave of unconsciousness, deterioration and inactivity.
 Thus, he calls on us to "wake up, clean up and stand up".
-In a word, we are to achieve and constantly practice critical consciousness, moral grounding and transformative struggle.
+In a word, we are to achieve and practice "critical consciousness, moral grounding and transformative struggle".